 Dr Ulrike Fasbender is a recipient of the University’s inaugural Research Excellence Awards and the funding is enabling her to undertake this project.
-The Awards were launched last year as part of Oxford Brookes’ commitment to supporting research-active academics and in supporting the aims of the recently revised Research and Knowledge Exchange Strategy 2016-2020.
+The Awards were launched last year as part of Oxford Brookes’ commitment to supporting research-active academics and in supporting the aims of the Research and Knowledge Exchange Strategy 2016-2020.

 Keep reading the University’s news pages for further information on the winners of the Research Excellence Awards.